 This system produces energy without the need for oxygen but it produces more carbon dioxide as a ‘waste product’.
-It’s this carbon dioxide build up that causes the labored breathing during higher intensities of exercise as your body trys to get rid of the excess.
+It’s this carbon dioxide build-up that causes labored breathing during higher intensities of exercise as your body tries to get rid of the excess.
 This heavier breathing can lead to dryness in your airways, which causes more tightness in your airways resulting in an asthma episode.

 Studies show that regular cardiovascular exercise gives you more symptom-free days, reduces the severity of asthma symptoms, and improves breathing capacity and thus quality of life.
 It does this by improving your body’s ability to fuel cells with the aerobic system so you don’t get as short of breath with everyday activities like climbing stairs.

-While cardiovascular exercise is the main type that will reduce your asthma symptoms, building strength and mobility are also key ingredients for exercise well with asthma.
+While cardiovascular exercise is the main type that will reduce your asthma symptoms, building strength and mobility are also key ingredients for exercising

 Strength: Strength training exercises have also been shown to improve breathing limitations by conditioning muscles to work more efficiently, with less demand on your breathing system.
 Strength training is often a more comfortable type of exercise to start with when asthma, or other conditions like pain, limit your ability to do cardiovascular exercise.
 If you feel very limited by your breathing or muscle fatigue, starting with strength training for a month or two before trying cardiovascular exercise can help your body feel more comfortable doing cardiovascular exercise.